 First, you’ll want to make sure your portfolio is in top form.
 While some modeling agencies will sign an unvetted model, most will definitely want you to have a few gigs under your belt and will want to check out your past work.
 You should have an online modeling portfolio, as well as a hard copy.

 Making a digital portfolio is easy, especially when there’s so many great examples online to get you inspired.
-Your online portfolio needs an About Me section.
+Your online portfolio website needs an About Me section.
 Add your resume here as well, and make sure it is up to date with any recent campaigns or jobs you have completed.

 Bringing your hard copy portfolio to any meetings ensures you are prepared for anything.
 No WiFi?
 No problem!
 Dead device?
 Pull that book out.
 Models need to be like scouts—always prepared.
 You’ll also want to bring your composite card that reflects your current stats and measurements, and includes a link to your portfolio.
 If you built your online modeling portfolio using Format, you can even download your online portfolio onto your iPhone to use offline, thanks to the handy little Format iOS app.